-Life Coaching supports personal and professional growth and change based on the present day focus and building toward a different future.
+Mindful Life Coaching supports personal and professional growth while integrating Mindfulness practices.
+We focus on change based on the present day and create goals designed to move you toward a different future.
 Life Coaching uses highly developed communication skills, tools and structures to support people to shift their present day perspectives and create deep and lasting change.

-First, book a free 30 minute discovery session.
-During that session, we chat about if coaching can help you.
-We also see if we’re a fit and you choose the number of sessions that are right for you.
-Eight sessions are $999, four sessions are $550 or one session is $150.
-Sessions include action notes and email and phone calls in between sessions to increase accountability.
-I have strong values about offering sliding scale so please talk to me if the financial commitment is a barrier for you.
+First, book a free 30 minute Discovery Session.
+We can chat about if coaching is for you and if I’m the right coach.
+You can explore the number of sessions.
+Most people choose 12 ($1500), 8 ($1079) or 4 ($579) sessions, although occasionally people do sign up for just one session ($160).
+Sessions include action notes as well as email and phone calls in between sessions to increase accountability.
+I have strong values about offering a sliding scale so please talk to me if the financial commitment is a barrier for you.

-You meet me first, and I get to meet you.
-You are looking for expertise, trust, warmth and inspiration.
-If you’re in active addiction or just beginning healing from mental health issues or trauma, counselling or therapy may be a better fit for you at this time.
+You are looking for expertise, trust, warmth and inspiration in a coach.
+You want someone you can really connect to and feel safe with.
+Note: If you’re in active addiction or just beginning healing from mental health issues or trauma, counselling or therapy may be a better fit.

 The coach: